pkulak/filverblue/README.md

 # filverblue

 My Silverblue boot container.
-Firefox is replaced with the Flatpak, Sway is installed, Snapper is set up to run on /home, and some other niceties.
+FFMPEG is installed so that Firefox can access all the codecs it needs, Sway is installed, Snapper is set up to run on /home, and some other niceties.

 Rebase to this, then check out my [distrobox container](https://github.com/pkulak/boxkit).